Exploring the limits of strong membership inference attacks on large language models: Analyzing sample vulnerability to membership inference

 \subsection{Comparing MIA vulnerability and extraction}

-Results such as those in Figure~\ref{fig:ex:dist-vulnerable}, which show alignment between MIA vulnerability and training-data extraction attacks~\citep{carlini2021extracting}, are consistent with prior work on memorization in machine learning.
+Results such as those in Figure~\ref{fig:ex:dist-vulnerable} are consistent with prior work on memorization and extraction~\citep{carlini2021extracting}.
 In general, it is assumed that a successful membership inference attack and successful extraction of training data imply that some degree of memorization has occurred for the attacked ML model.
-For MIA, this is assumed because the success of such attacks hinges on the model's tendency to behave differently for data it has seen during training (members) compared to unseen data (non-members); this differential behaviour is frequently ascribed to the model having memorized certain aspects of the training data.
+For MIA, this is assumed because the success of such attacks hinges on the model's tendency to behave differently for data it has seen during training (members) compared to unseen data (non-members) (Section~\ref{sec:rw}~\& Appendix~\ref{app:sec:background}).
+Prior work frequently ascribes this differential behavior to the model having memorized certain aspects of the training data.\looseness=-1

-As a final experiment, we therefore investigate whether, in this setting, the samples that are vulnerable to our strong MIAs are also vulnerable to extraction attacks.
-In \Cref{fig:compare_memorization_largest}, we compute extraction metrics for the 1,000 samples identified as most vulnerable to MIA in the 140M model, using the first 50 tokens of a sample as a prefix and measuring the $\log$-probability of the next 50 tokens (a variant of \textbf{discoverable extraction}, introduced in \citet{carlini2021extracting}.
-Specifically, we use a sample's negative $\log$-probability as a proxy for computing a modified version of discoverable extraction---the \textbf{$\boldsymbol{(n,p)}$-discoverable extraction} metric introduced by \citet{hayes2025np}.
-Traditional discoverable extraction evaluates attack success as a binary outcome (success or failure); in contrast, $(n,p)$-discoverable extraction quantifies the number of attempts $n$ an adversary needs to extract a particular training sample at least once with probability $p$ (ranging from 0 to 1), given a specific prompt, model, and decoding scheme.
-Generally, a smaller negative $\log$-probability implies that a sample is easier to extract. \citet{hayes2025np} show that traditional discoverable extraction underestimates what is actually extractable (given more than one attempt); we therefore choose this metric for extraction, as we expect it to provide more reliable signal for memorization.\looseness=-1
+We therefore investigate whether samples that are vulnerable to strong MIAs are also vulnerable to standard extraction attacks.
+In \Cref{fig:compare_memorization_largest}, for the $1{,}000$ samples identified as most vulnerable to strong MIA in the $140$M Chinchilla-optimal model (Figure~\ref{fig:lira_references}), we use the first $50$ tokens of each sample (prefix) to see if the next $50$ tokens (target suffix) is extractable.
+We use a sample's negative $\log$-probability as a proxy for computing a probabilistic variant~\citep{hayes2025np} of \textbf{discoverable extraction}~\citep{carlini2023quantifying}---the standard extraction metric in research and model release reports~\citep{nasr2023scalable,reid2024gemini, biderman2023pythia, gemma2, llama3}.
+Discoverable extraction systematically underestimates extraction, relative to probabilistic extraction~\citep{hayes2025np, cooper2025books}.
+We measure probabilistic extraction because we expect it to provide more reliable signal for memorization.
+A smaller negative $\log$-probability implies that a sample is easier to extract~\citep{cooper2025books}.\looseness=-1